Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Structure of monotone diffusion-degenerate Nagumo fronts

 \subsection{Further properties}

-We finish this section by proving that the fronts have the required regularity for the spectral analysis that follows.
+We finish this section by proving that the fronts under consideration have the required regularity for the spectral analysis that follows.
 For later use, we also prove an auxiliary lemma that guarantees the boundedness of a particular coefficient.
-We use the asymptotic decay of the fronts in a key way.